 More information is provided about these accuracy dimensions in the following sections.

-The survey uses a complex stratified sample that draws sample characteristics from the 2001 Census.
+The LCF uses a complex stratified sample that draws sample characteristics from the census.
 While the census is not a sample survey it does have its own sources of non-sampling error, for example, non-completion and incorrect response.
 Any bias from the census will also be reflected in this analysis.

 Non-response includes both households not responding at all to the survey (unit non-response) and households who participate in the survey but do not provide a response to particular questions (item non-response).
 If non-responders and responders have the same characteristics then there will be no bias.

 Respondents may not answer specific questions that households deem private or personal.
 This is particularly relevant for the LCF, a survey that asks a variety of questions based on household income and expenditure.
 The response rate to the income questions in the LCF is fairly high; where respondents do not answer income questions they are generally not included in the survey as this is a fundamental part of the LCF.